Flow-based Generative Models for Learning Manifold to Manifold Mappings: Experiments

 \section{Experiments}

 We demonstrate the experimental results of our model using two setups.
 First, we generate texture images based on the local covariances, which serves as a sanity check evaluation relative to another generative model for manifold-valued data available at this time.
-The second experiment, which is our main scientific focus, generates orientation distribution function (ODF) images \cite{hess2006q} using diffusion tensor imaging (DTI) \cite{basser1994mr,alexander2007diffusion}. {\it Note that, in this setting we construct the DTI scans from under-sampled diffusion directions.
-This makes the generation of ODF conditioned on the DTI scans challenging and motivated us to tackle this problem using our proposed framework.}
+The second experiment, which is our main scientific focus, generates orientation distribution function (ODF) images \cite{hess2006q} using diffusion tensor imaging (DTI) \cite{basser1994mr,alexander2007diffusion}. {\it Note that, in this setting we construct the DTI scans from under-sampled diffusion directions. }

 {\bf Baseline.} Very recently, the $\mathcal{M}_e$-flow \cite{brehmer2020flows} was introduced, which provides a generative model for manifold-valued data. $\mathcal{M}_e$-flow uses an encoder to encode the manifold-valued data in the high-dimensional space into a low-dimensional Euclidean space.
 During generation, the model will generate the low-dimensional Euclidean data and warp it back to the manifold in the high-dimensional space.
 The benefit of this method is that it can learn the dimension of the unknown manifold, including natural images like ImageNet \cite{deng2009imagenet}.
 But for a known Riemannian manifold, the dimension $d$ of the manifold is fixed.
 For example, $\textsf{SPD}(n)$ is of dimension $d=n(n+1)/2$, while $\mathbf{S}^{m}$ is of dimension $d=m$.
 Thus, for a known Riemannian manifold, $\mathcal{M}_e$-flow learns the chart using an encoder neural network and applies all the operations in the learned space with (known) dimension $d$.
 Another interesting recent proposal, manifoldWGAN, \cite{huang2019manifold} showed that it is possible to generate $32\times 32$ resolution $\textsf{SPD}(3)$ matrices using WGAN.
 Due to the involved calculations needed by WGAN, extending it into high-dimension manifold-valued data including ODF ($\mathbf{S}^{m}$) will require non-trivial changes.
 Further, manifoldWGAN in its current form does not deal with conditioning the generated images based on another manifold-valued data but is an interesting future direction to explore.